nmatip/school-code/README.md

 This is the second
 This the feature branch

 this is a new request
+Edit from github